 In a Fishbowl discussion, students seated inside the "fishbowl" actively participate in a discussion by asking questions and sharing their ideas, while students standing outside listen carefully to the ideas presented.
 Students take turns in these roles, so that they practice being both contributors and listeners in a group discussion.
-This strategy is especially useful when you want to make sure all students participate in a discussion and when you want to help students reflect on what a good discussion looks like.
-A Fishbowl discussion makes for an excellent pre-writing activity, often unearthing questions or ideas that students can explore more deeply in an independent assignment.
+This strategy is especially_useful when you want to make sure all students participate in a discussion and when you want to help students reflect on what a good discussion looks like.
+A Fishbowl discussion is an excellent pre-writing activity, often unearthing questions or ideas that students can explore more deeply in an independent assignment.
+This link shows a video of the strategy being used.